Newborn Sessions

 Where do the props come from?

 I have blankets, wraps, hats, headbands, and some simple outfits that I’ll bring along for your session.
 If you’ve seen a prop in any of my other newborn photos that you especially like, let me know and I’ll make sure to bring it!
-For a full newborn session, feel free to look through your own things and bring out any props that you’d like to use for the photos as this adds a personal touch.
-I really love the challenge of incorporating unique props that are special to your family.
+I also really love the challenge of incorporating unique props that are special to your family.

 What if we have to reschedule?